Break-Resilient Codes: Code Construction

 \subsection{Overview}

-~ Many synchronization problems in coding theory (e.g.,~\cite{FileExchange,shomorony2021torn,bar2023adversarial}), where a sequence of received bits must be aligned against an original reference sequence, require some use of \emph{markers}.
-A marker is a fixed short string that is inserted at certain points in the codeword in order to identify the correct alignment against the reference sequence.
-However, the use of markers comes at a heavy cost in terms of redundancy, since the marker bits contain no information.
-To remedy this, we employ the observation of~\cite{FileExchange}, that \emph{naturally occurring} patterns in a random string can be utilized as markers.
-That is, one can show that a uniformly random string contains many occurrences of any short fixed pattern(s), and those occurrences are not too far apart.
-The use of randomness as part of the encoding process, however, creates some challenges in implementing it in practice.
-Yet, in the context of 3D printing these challenges are not insurmountable, and we make several comments in that regard in Section~\ref{section:discussion}.
+~ Many synchronization problems in coding theory (e.g.,~\cite{cheng2018deterministic,shomorony2021torn,bar2023adversarial}), where a sequence of received bits must be aligned against an original reference sequence, rely on matching short, easily recognizable \emph{beacon} strings embedded \emph{at fixed positions} within the codeword.
+However, the use of \emph{beacons at fixed positions} comes at a heavy cost in terms of redundancy, since the beacon bits by themselves contain no information.
+To remedy this, we employ the observation of~\cite{cheng2018deterministic}, that \emph{naturally occurring} patterns in a random string can be utilized as beacons.
+That is, a uniformly random string is likely to contain numerous instances of carefully defined patterns that can serve as beacons, thereby enabling the alignment of unordered fragments with the original information.
+This insight enables the construction of a break-resilient code with low redundancy from randomly sampled binary strings.

-Our code construction begins by selecting a uniformly random string~$\bfz$ of length~$m$ to serve as the information word, while rejecting and resampling if~$\bfz$ does not satisfy several criteria.
-For some constant~$c\geq 3$, the string~$\bfz$ must contain occurrences of codewords from a mutually uncorrelated code~$\cC_\text{MU}$ of length~$c\log m$, where~$\cC_{\text{MU}}$ is fixed a priori as part of the code construction, and these occurrences are~$O(\log^2 m)$ bits apart (Figure.~\ref{fig:legitz}).
-Clearly, the resulting rate and redundancy depend on the success probability of choosing a proper~$\bfz$, and this analysis is provided in Section~\ref{section:redundancy}.

-In~$\bfz$, all occurrences of codewords of~$\cC_\text{MU}$ are identified, and each is called \emph{a signature}.
-The property of MU codes assures that no two signatures overlap.
-The identified signatures~$\bfs_1,\ldots,\bfs_r$, sorted by order of appearance in~$\bfz$, are used to define a matrix in the following way: consider all codewords in~$\cC_\text{MU}$ as vertices of a graph, and draw a directed edge from~$\bfs_j$ to~$\bfs_{j+1}$ for every~$j\in[r-1]$.
-Every edge is given a weight which equals the distance between the two signatures as they appear in~$\bfz$.
-That is, an edge~$(\bfs_j,\bfs_{j+1})$ is given the weight~$i_{j+1}-i_j$, where~$\bfs_j$ begins at position~$i_j$ and~$\bfs_{j+1}$ begins at position~$i_{j+1}$.
-A~$|\cC_\text{MU}|\times |\cC_\text{MU}|$ matrix~$\bfA=[A_{a,b}]_{a,b\in[|\cC_\text{MU}|]}$ is then defined as the adjacency matrix of this graph, i.e., where~$A_{a,b}$ is zero if the respective nodes are not connected via a directed edge, and otherwise it is equal to the weight of the connecting edge (Figure.~\ref{fig:adj-matrix}).